Kong/docs.konghq.com/app/konnect/org-management/okta-idp.md

 1. In the left menu, select **Organization**.

-    You should see a list of users in this org, including a new entry for the previous user and the role that they were assigned.
+    You should see a list of users in this org, including a new entry for the previous user and the team that they were assigned.

 ## (Optional) Enable Konnect Cloud as a dashboard app in Okta